Towards a unified user modeling language for engineering human centered AI systems: Tool support

+The user modeling language and the proof of concept were implemented using existing and extended components from the open-source BESSER\footnote{https://github.com/BESSER-PEARL/BESSER} low-code platform \cite{besser} and are both available online\footnote{\url{https://github.com/BESSER-PEARL/User-Modeling-Language}}.

+For the user modeling language, we first used BESSER's existing modeling language called B-UML to model the abstract syntax as a structural model following its textual syntax.
+We developed a new generator on top of the BESSER generators that performs a model to text transformation, transforming an input structural model into the equivalent JSON schema as defined in Section \ref{concretesyntax}.
+The advantage of this generator is the possibility to easily update the abstract syntax and immediately updating the JSON schema.
+This property enables future contributors to easily extend the user modeling language.

-\textbf{Tool support} The user modeling language and the proof of concept were implemented using existing and extended components from the open-source BESSER\footnote{https://github.com/BESSER-PEARL/BESSER} low-code platform \cite{besser} and the BESSER agentic framework\footnote{https://github.com/BESSER-PEARL/BESSER-Agentic-Framework} and are both available online\footnote{\url{https://github.com/BESSER-PEARL/User-Modeling-Language}}.
-Additionally, to facilitate the usage of the concrete syntax, we developed a Streamlit\footnote{https://streamlit.io/} web-based application that lets users create a user model by simply filling a form, also available on the repository of the user modeling language.
+To facilitate the usage of the concrete syntax, we developed a Streamlit\footnote{https://streamlit.io/} web-based application that lets end-users create a user model by simply filling a form, also available on the repository of the user modeling language.
+Following the defined cardinalities, a user has the option to only fill out a part of the form and can leave some information out.
+Figure \ref{fig:frontend} shows an excerpt of the personal information forms.
+Once filled out, the information is mapped to the concrete syntax and stored as a JSON file.

+The personalizable LLM was developed using BESSER's agentic framework\footnote{https://github.com/BESSER-PEARL/BESSER-Agentic-Framework}.
+The framework contains wrappers for different LLMs and allows for the definition of context information that will be provided to the LLMs as high-priority context information.
+Additionally, BESSER proposes the previously shown frontend (Figure \ref{fig:frontendchat}) to interact with the created personalized LLM-agents.
+Both the forms and conversational agents frontend are combined, such that one can enter the forms page via the conversational agent frontend ("User Profile Editor" button in Figure \ref{fig:frontendchat}), enter the profile information and start the conversation with the personalized agent, removing the need for the end-user to manually import the user model.